New Jersey Theft Attorney

 Every case we handle is unique, so we will tailor a theft defense strategy that addresses the specific circumstances of your case.
 For example, you may have unknowingly taken an item, or you may have a rightful claim to the property.

 Schedule a free consultation with our loyal New Jersey theft lawyer today so we can begin building the defense you deserve.

 Credit Card Theft

 Credit card theft is a serious crime in New Jersey, and it can take many forms ─ from simply misleading a credit card issuer about your financial situation to hacking into a website to steal credit card information.
+Depending on the circumstances, you could also be charged with identity theft.
 Some of the common accusations people face when it comes to credit card theft include: